Second & Third DUI Lawyer in Phoenix

 What Happens if You Get a Second DUI in Arizona?

-In Arizona, a second DUI within seven years of a first DUI is a class 1 misdemeanor crime.
-Penalties include:
+In Arizona, a second DUI within seven years of a prior conviction is a class 1 misdemeanor.
+Penalties for a second DUI include:

 - 90 days in jail